 Do you know how your patients feel about your medical practice?
-Are they happy with the care they receive?
+Do they feel like they’re getting the best care possible?
 If you don’t know the answers to these questions, you’re missing out on a crucial opportunity to improve your practice.
 Find out what your patients think by using patient satisfaction surveys.

 Patient satisfaction surveys are a great way to gather feedback and create a plan to make changes so you can better meet patients’ needs and continually improve your practice.
 These types of surveys show that there’s often room for improvement.

-While 75 percent of providers say the patient experience is critical to the future success of their organizations, a whopping 81 percent of consumers say they’re unsatisfied with their healthcare experience.
+Providers know how important the patient experience is to their practice; 75 percent say it’s critical for survival.
+But a whopping 81 percent of consumers say they’re unsatisfied with their healthcare experience.
 That’s why patient satisfaction surveys are so important.

 To get quantifiable results, ask patients to rate their satisfaction on a scale of one to five, with one indicating “poor” and five “excellent.”
 This will give you a consistent way to compare and analyze the data.
 Make sure the questions you ask are easy to understand and stated in a way that will solicit feedback that can help you improve your patient care.